-There is a lot of crazy shit happening out in the world.
+There’s a lot of crazy shit happening in the world.
 It’s enough to make us ordinary humans despair.

 And whilst I’ve seen intelligent (and not so intelligent) discussions between individuals on Facebook and Twitter, it kind of feels like the elephant in the room when we move into a professional or business environment.